irikuo/numen/_posts/2020-03-10-you-ve-swallowed-a-planet.md

   - doctor-who
   - doctor
   - doctor-ipsum
+summary: "Sorry, checking all the water in this area; there's an escaped fish.
+They're not aliens, they're Earth...liens!
+I am the last of my species, and I know how that weighs on the heart so don't lie to me!"
 ---

 Sorry, checking all the water in this area; there's an escaped fish.
-They're not aliens, they're Earth…liens!
+They're not aliens, they're Earth...liens!
 I am the last of my species, and I know how that weighs on the heart so don't lie to me!

 Saving the world with meals on wheels.
 I'm the Doctor, I'm worse than everyone's aunt. _catches himself_ And that is not how I'm introducing myself.
 Saving the world with meals on wheels. **Father Christmas.** _Santa Claus._ Or as I've always known him: Jeff.